SamuelAsherRivello/tank-gun-trajectory-example/README.md

 Note: The math in <a href="https://github.com/SamuelAsherRivello/tank-gun-trajectory-example/blob/master/Unity/Assets/Scripts/Runtime/RMC/TankGunTrajectory/View/Turret.cs">Turret.cs</a> DYNAMICALLY calculates the next turret elevation angle -- using the POSITION of the turret, the POSITION of the target, and a HARDCODED bullet speed.

+Note: Here is some of the <a href="https://github.com/SamuelAsherRivello/tank-gun-trajectory-example/blob/master/math_on_paper.png">math on paper</a>.
+This does not necessarily represent the final code solution.

 Created By
 =============